RealOrko/ExperimentalCompilerInC/README.md

 Language Specification for Custom C Compiler
-This document outlines the language specification for a simple programming language designed to be compiled by a C-based compiler.
-The language supports basic constructs for functions, conditionals, loops, variables, and string interpolation, as demonstrated in the provided example code.
+This document outlines the specification for a simple programming language designed for a C-based compiler.
+The language features a clean, indentation-based syntax with => block delimiters, supporting functions, conditionals, loops, variables, and string interpolation.
+Table of Contents

+Syntax Overview
+Data Types
+Variable Declarations
+Functions
+Control Flow
+String Interpolation
+Operators
+Built-in Functions
+Function Examples
+Main Function
+Example Program Output
+Implementation Notes

-1. Syntax Overview
+Syntax Overview
-The language uses a concise, indentation-based syntax with => as a block delimiter, inspired by functional and scripting languages.
-It supports basic data types, functions, control flow, and string interpolation.
+The language uses a concise syntax inspired by functional and scripting languages.
+Blocks are delimited by =>, and indentation is significant.
+It supports basic data types, control structures, and string interpolation for expressive programming.
-2. Data Types
+Data Types
-The language supports the following primitive data types:
+The language supports the following primitive types:

-int: Integer values (e.g., 5, -10).
+int: Integer values (e.g., 5, -10)
-bool: Boolean values (true, false).
+bool: Boolean values (true, false)
-str: Strings for text data (e.g., "hello").
+str: Strings for text (e.g., "hello")
-double: Floating-point numbers (e.g., 3.14159).
+double: Floating-point numbers (e.g., 3.14159)
-char: Single characters (e.g., 'A').
+char: Single characters (e.g., 'A')

-3. Variable Declarations
+Variable Declarations
-Variables are declared using the var keyword, followed by the variable name, type annotation, and optional initialization: var name: type = value
+Variables are declared with the var keyword, a name, type annotation, and optional initialization: var name: type = value

 Example: var num: int = 5
-Variables can be reassigned to values of the same type: any = $"New value {num}".
+Variables can be reassigned to values of the same type:any = $"New value {num}"

-4. Functions
+Functions
-Functions are defined using the fn keyword, followed by the function name, parameters with type annotations, return type, and body: fn name(param1: type1, param2: type2): return_type =>
+Functions are defined with the fn keyword, parameters, return type, and a body: fn name(param1: type1, param2: type2): return_type =>
   // body

-Parameters are declared with names and types: (n: int).
+Parameters include names and types: (n: int)
-The return type is specified after a colon: : int.
+Return type follows a colon: : int
-The body is enclosed in => and uses return to yield a value.
+Body uses => and return for output
 Example:fn factorial(n: int): int =>
   if n <= 1 =>
     return 1